pepe78/DeeperThought/README.md

 Accuracy: 99.33 % (on test data)

-## You need to download and install:
+## What you need to download and install beforehand:

 * For compilation: [Visual Studio Community](https://www.visualstudio.com/vs/community/)

 * CUDA for running on GPU: [CUDA](https://developer.nvidia.com/cuda-zone)

+* CUDA GPU card.
+The one used for MNIST training above is [GEFORCE GTX 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080-ti/)

 ## Other alternatives for training DNNs: